Know Your Knife

 A Scimitar is a large, curved butcher's knife.
 Primarily used for removing fat caps, trimming silver skin, and portioning large cuts of meat into smaller sizes.

-A Sujibiki is a slicing knife.
+A Sujihiki is a slicing knife.
 Its long and narrow blade assists in slicing through boneless meats and fish smoothly and precisely.
-A Sujibiki has a profile similar to a Japanese Yanagi, which is used for cutting sushi, sashimi, and rolls with ease and uninterrupted slices.
-Many chefs find that a Sujibiki, with some flex in the blade, allows it to function like a Fillet knife.
+A Sujihiki has a profile similar to a Japanese Yanagi, which is used for cutting sushi, sashimi, and rolls with ease and uninterrupted slices.
+Many chefs find that a Sujihiki, with some flex in the blade, allows it to function like a Fillet knife.

 STEAK KNIVES